What is wage theft?

 Wage theft is a crime that can cost employees thousands of dollars and sometimes they wouldn’t know it until it’s too late.
 In Florida the current minimum wage is $8.46, meaning that the minimum hourly rate you can receive for a job is $8.46 unless you’re a tipped worker.
 To stay alert of your incoming wages you should keep track of your hours and paystubs.
 Make sure that the only deductions you see are for the standard deductions like Social security, insurance, and taxes.
 If you believe that you are a victim of wage theft, then contact a lawyer to help you with your claim.

-At the Smith & Eulo Law Firm, we have car accident lawyers to represent you in your case.
-If you or a loved one has been involved in a car accident, do not hesitate to call us at 407-930-8912 or email at email@example.com.
+At the Smith & Eulo Law Firm, we have criminal and civil defense lawyers to represent you in your case.
+Call us today for a free consultation at 407-930-8912 or email at email@example.com.
 We strive to always be available for you.